Which courses are required for my program? How do I substitute a course? How many years do I have to finish my degree?

 Your Academic Advisement Report will summarize your completed and unresolved graduation requirements (see below).

-You are expected to follow the curriculum assigned to you by Senate, as published in the Undergraduate Calendar.
+You are expected to follow the curriculum as published in the Undergraduate Calendar for the year level you are enrolled in.
 Sometimes, students ask for a curriculum exception.
 There are two kinds of exceptions: Substitutions and Directives.

 For instructions, definitions and regulations download the Course Substitution/ Directive Request form.

-You must finish all of your courses within a specified number of years.
-This is known as your timespan and it starts “ticking” your first term after admission.
+In order to graduate, you must finish all of your courses within a specified number of years.
+This is known as your timespan and the clock starts “ticking” in your first term of eligibility for enrolment.
 Even though you may not be attending Ryerson for one or more terms (for example, you have been Discontinued), you continue to use up your timespan.

 Calculate your timespan as follows: